The issue of honey vs sugar is one that comes up often.

-And since most people consider sugar to be -- if not unhealthy -- then at least not particularly good for you, that naturally leads to the question of ‘is honey good for you?’
+And most people consider sugar to be -- if not unhealthy -- then at least not particularly good for you.

 And as you can probably guess given the subject of this website, I’m a bit biased.

 But I’ll try to examine and present the evidence analytically and objectively.
 I promise!

 (No, my fingers weren’t crossed when I made that promise.
 How could they have been?
 I was typing!)

 There’s not much room for debate here.
 Honey is the clear winner.

 Although honey is used (and thought of) primarily as a sweetener, it’s actually a fairly nutrient-dense food.

 If you’d like, you can read more detail about the nutrients in honey, and you’ll see that there’s quite an impressive list of nutrients present in a teaspoon of honey.
 Things like vitamins, minerals and amino acids that make honey much more than ‘just’ a sweetener.

 Here’s what you’ll get in a teaspoon of sugar (according to the USDA National Nutritional Database): sucrose (which is sugar) and .001 milligrams of riboflavin.

 Umm, Yeah -- not much of a contest nutritionally.